MikrasovP/MovieGeek/README.md

 - Two branches with `MVP` and `MVVM` patterns

-- The code is covered with `unit-tests`
+- The code is covered with `unit tests`

 - Usage of `dependecy injection`